Jens Bjelke: Norway's largest landowner

-In 1611 he received his first fief, Rein Monastery in Rissa, near Trondheim fjord's northern shores, which fell under the crown following the Reformation.
+In 1611 he received his first fief, Rein Monastery in Rissa, near Trondheimfjord's northern shores, which fell under the crown following the Reformation.

 Kalmar War

 In April, 1611 King Christian IV declared war on Sweden.
 Jens Bjelke and Steen Bille, then Governor of Trondelag, were directed to assemble 2,000 men and muster them in Jämtland.
 Their movement of Norwegian troops into Sweden from Jämtland was rebuffed and then-Catholic Sweden took control of then-Catholic Jämtland, with a notable welcome from the natives.
-Jämtland was returned to Norway in the peace treaty and Jens did not suffer seriously for the failed invasion of Sweden as he went on the become Chancellor of Norway.
+Jämtland was returned to Norway in the peace treaty and Jens did not suffer seriously for the failed invasion of Sweden as he went on to become Chancellor of Norway.
 Jens Bjelke held the office of Chancellor from 1614, was feudal overlord to Bergen from 1633, in Stavanger from 1641 and later on Elingård as well.

 Norway's Chancellor

 On December 8, 1614 he became Chancellor of Norway and was awarded lay canon status in Oslo, together with the fief of Onsøy in Smaalenene and the Nonneseter monastic properties.
 In the position as chancellor he was the senior authority in the national judicial system and was routinely a member of the investigative and judicial commissions.
 In 1623 and 1624, along with Jeens Juel, he studied the state of forests in Norway and performed the same service again in 1631, working with the Governor-general of Norway Christoffer Urne.
 From April to August 1632 he traveled throughout Norway to adjudicate matters between common people and sheriffs.
 Bjelke developed an interpretation of the ancient Norwegian laws, along with a recommendation that the older laws be revised.
 His interpretation was used until Christian V of Denmark-Norway's Norwegian law revision was developed by a commission and approved in 1687.

 In June 1633 he was invested with the fief of Bergen, which he exchanged for the fief of Stavanger on May 1, 1641.
 In 1643, Denmark-Norway made preparations to intervene for a second time in the Thirty Years' War.
 During this war, from 1643 to 1645, he served as war commissioner.
 Chancellor Jens Bjelke collaborated with Governor General Gregers Krabbe on several initiatives, including the construction of municipal granaries, fortifications along the border with Sweden and the fortification of Fredrikstad.
 He resigned from public service in 1646 and received the Mariekirkens rectory in Stavanger.
 He died, aged 79, at Sande, Østfold.